Server data from the Official MCP Registry

 resources/

-xstream-frame.ts pscale://xstream-frame (discursive markdown doc)
+xstream-frame.ts pscale://xstream-frame (discursive markdown long-form)

 scripts/ smoke tests